 Specifications and recommendations for the use of symbols by implementers; for example, calculating orientation from attribute values and the use of thinning to reduce crowding of displays at small display scales, display of text accompanying symbols, masking of boundaries, etc.

 Products that need to be included in ECDIS must have day, night, and dusk palettes defined.

+Any product-specific additional information, principles, or requirements, such as de-cluttering methods, recommendations and formulas for symbol scaling according to the value of a designated attribute, requirements for product-specific user interface functionality, etc.

 Registration of portrayal elements